- Complimentary snacks

+Complimentary snacks

     Swissport Lounge ORD design

     The Swissport Lounge designers have done a good job working with the lack of daylight, creating an East-meet-West, Asian with a touch of Scandinavian décor, which allies simplicity, modernity and elegance.
 Globe lamps highlight the wood surfaces and warm tones; the vibe is cozy and relaxing, at least when the lounge is quiet—which is unlikely to be the case given the recent closure of the Air France and SWISS lounges.
 The Swissport lounge is typically crowded.

     Physically, the lounge is mainly a square room with an open seating area and a buffet, flanked by a business center and a smaller seating area.
 The main zone features restaurant style booths, glass round dining tables, and comfortable chairs throughout.
 Unfortunately power outlets are sorely lacking in the main seating area, but they can be found in the business center, where six private cubicles are available (but no shared computers.)

     Swissport Lounge ORD amenities

     The food and beverage selection is limited.
 Food consists mostly of snacks and instant noodles, though a (very plain) garden salad is also offered.
 A variety of soft drinks is available, plus individual small bottles of wine and a basic collection of liqueurs and spirits.
-Highlights include Grey Goose vodka, Polish beer Tyskie (catering LOT Polish Airlines’ passengers), and a Starbucks espresso machine.
+Highlights include Grey Goose vodka, Polish beer Tyskie, and a Starbucks espresso machine.

     Other amenities include a selection of magazines (to read within the lounge) as well as a small open bag storage area behind the reception desk.

     Swissport Lounge ORD bottom line

-Overall, the amenities of the Swissport Lounge at Chicago O’Hare Terminal 5 are in line with our expectations from a contract lounge serving domestic flights: it features all the basics, from comfortable seating to free Wi-Fi and alcoholic beverages.
     Unfortunately, Terminal 5 serves international flights exclusively, and in this context the Swissport lounge disappoints.
-In particular, Emirates and Qatar passengers are in for a shock, considering the high standards of the airline’s own lounges worldwide.
-Simply put, the Swissport Lounge is a nice place to sit, but by all means arrive at the airport as late as possible and skip it.
+In particular, Emirates and Qatar passengers are in for a shock, considering the typically high standards of Middle Eastern airlines lounges.
+The Swissport Lounge is an okay place to sit, but by all means arrive at the airport as late as possible and skip it.